osamajh99/PPS/README.md

 1.Loay:
 create table USER and Relations,
 Create Sign Up for user.

 2.Osama:
 Create End Point user login,
 Cancel Order.
 3.Safaa:(manager)
-Create Express Server,
+Lead the team to the Right Direction,
+Create the GitHub and Trello,
+Invite all team members to the organization,
+Transfer the business logic to technical requirements, Create the Trello tickets and assign all of them to the team member, Create Express Server,
 Create DataBase connection,
+Add middlewares Auth and SignUp logic with the token, Update the sign up logic,
+Create Table Products And Relations,
 Add Products By Admin,
-Create Table Products And Relations,
-Modify User INFO by Admin AND User, add middlewares Auth and SignUp logic with token, add swagger setup.
+Modify User INFO by Admin AND User, update cancel order logic, update create order logic, add swagger setup. follow up with the developers about how we will do the code and review it.

 4.Saja:()
 Add orders,
 Create Table Order And Relations,